Why I dont recommend CPAP

 1. Appearance and Comfort Issues

-Impact on Family: CPAP masks can look intimidating, especially to children.
+Impact on Family: The masks can look intimidating, especially to children.
 This can create a negative atmosphere at home and cause distress among family members, particularly young kids who may find the device frightening.

-User Self-Perception: Wearing a CPAP mask can also affect the user’s self-esteem and comfort, making them feel self-conscious and less inclined to adhere to the treatment.
+User Self-Perception: Wearing a mask can also affect the user’s self-esteem and comfort, making them feel self-conscious and less inclined to adhere to the treatment.

 Comfort and Practicality: